 With website migration, there are always challenges that come along the way and can be a major cause of concern unless you know how to overcome them.
 For that reason, in this article, we’ll detail the crucial steps that you need to take to ensure a faultless WordPress website migration.

 Why Would You Migrate Your WordPress Website?

-There are several reasons why you should migrate a WordPress website, and you should opt for only if at least one of the grounds below is fully justified.
+There are several reasons why you should migrate your WordPress website, and you should opt to do so only if at least one of the grounds below is fully justified.

 Heavily Penalized by Google

 “A Google penalty is a punishment against a website whose content conflicts with the marketing practices enforced by Google.
 This penalty can come as a result of an update to Google’s ranking algorithm, or a manual review that suggests a web page used “black hat” SEO tactics.”

 If for some reason your website has been heavily penalized by Google to an unrecoverable point, getting back on track can be difficult.
 As a matter of fact, every penalty, small or big, is bad for your business.

 Whether you like it or not, Google will punish you if your website tactics go against their primary goal of delivering the most relevant content to users, and this can cause irreparable damage to your SEO and online reputation.